-[1] This Rule was adapted from Lawyer RPC 7.2 with no substantive changes except to reflect that client referrals may occur reciprocally between lawyers and LLLTs.
-It applies to LLLTs analogously.
+[1] This Rule is based on Lawyer RPC 7.3 with no substantive changes except to reflect that LLLTs may solicit employment from lawyers as well as other LLLTs, and that referral services may refer to both lawyers and LLLTs.
+The comments to Lawyer RPC 7.3 applies to LLLTs analogously.